 Because these patients seemed to be in the traditionally accepted state of unconsciousness, many overheard negative comments about their condition.
 Understandably, these comments caused the patient more concern.
 One of the most distressing comments was to hear medical personnel say the patient would "probably be a vegetable."
 One man overheard his doctor tell his brother that "if he survived he would probably be a vegetable."
 The man tried to communicate and tell his brother he felt fine, and in fact could hear everything that was being said.

-What we know is that we all have knowledge of where parts of our body are located at any one time without looking at them.
+What we know is that we all have knowledge of where parts of our body are located at any time without looking at them.
 We call this ability proprioception.
+The vestibular system also alerts us to changes in our orientation body.
 The end of the complex system of this proprioceptive ability is stimulus of the RAS, which we have already described as being the seat of consciousness.
 It is possible that movement stimulates the RAS, not only to help us recognize we are moving, but also to increase awareness.
 Again, exactly how this happens is not clearly understood, but it's obvious that a good time to try and communicate with a patient is when they are being moved.

 Movement has no

 Patients also reported feeling needle sticks and the jolt from the defibrillator during resuscitation efforts.
 Again, because they could not move, they could not communicate this discomfort.
 Subjects who were going into shock or being defibrillated because of ventricular tachycardia, versus those with ventricular fibrillation or asystole, were more likely to feel these procedures.